 Posted by Joseph Robertson

 Joseph is Global Strategy Director for the non-partisan non-profit Citizens' Climate Education.
 He is the lead strategist supporting the Acceleration Dialogues (diplomatic climate-solutions roundtables) and Resilience Intel—an effort to move the world to 100% climate-smart finance.
-Joseph represents CCL in the Carbon Pricing Leadership Coalition, the UNFCCC negotiations, and other UN processes, and is founder of the Geoversiv Foundation and Democracy Witness—an online periodical promoting engaged, non-partisan civics.
+Joseph represents CCL in the Carbon Pricing Leadership Coalition, the UNFCCC negotiations, and other UN processes, and is founder of Geoversiv.
 His articles appear from time to time in the Guardian.
+Since April 2020, he also serves as Commission Director for the Food System Economics Commission.